slaclab/aida-pva-client/README.md

 # aida-pva-client
-## AIDA-PVA Client Library

 Client utility class to facilitate running AIDA-PVA requests.
+For more information on AIDA-PVA see [AIDA-PVA documentation](https://www.slac.stanford.edu/grp/cd/soft/aida/aida-pva/).

 ## Details
 In order to write a query it is very easy.